eirikhanssen/odf2jats/README.md

 ### Improve the worflow for Open Access Scholarly Publishing

-To simplify, reduce time needed and as much as possible, automate the conversion from manuscripts to be represented in the Journal Archive Tag Suite (JATS) XML tagset.
+- simplify and automate conversion from manuscripts to JATS XML
+- greatly reduce time required by switching from a manual to a semi-automatic workflow

+Read more about Journal Article (Publishing) Tag Suite, as known as JATS
 - http://jats.nlm.nih.gov/publishing/
 - http://jats.nlm.nih.gov/publishing/tag-library/1.1d2/index.html